nighto/cerberuino/README.txt

 Cerberuino is a door/gate controller using Arduino.

 Requirements:
-- Arduino
+- Arduino (we used Brasuino BS1, a Arduino One compatible)
-- Ethernet Shield
+- EtherShield w/ ENC28J60 (we bought it from seeedstudio.com)
-- RFID Reader
+- RFID Reader (idem)
-- Homemade connector shield (optional)
+- Homemade connector shield (optional, we created a shield instead of plugging the wires directly, and connected them using Ethernet Cables on the following table.
+Schematics should be put online soon)

 Pin		Type	Function	Eth.
 Cable
 ===		====	========	==========